MicrosoftDocs/winrt-api/windows.management.update/windowsupdateactioncompletedeventargs_extendederror.md

 ## -description

-HRESULT value with detailed information of an error associated with a completed action event.
+Gets detailed information about an error associated with a completed action event.

 ## -property-value

+A **HRESULT** value containing detailed information about an error associated with a completed action event.

 ## -remarks

-If the action completed successfully, this will be S_OK (0).
-Otherwise it will provide an error code as to why the action failed.
+If the action completed successfully, then the value is **S_OK** (0).
+Otherwise, the value is an error code explaining why the action failed.

 ## -see-also

 ## -examples